The way we market music is broken.

 People need music

-As Susan Rodgers writes in her amazing book This Is What It Sounds Like, early speech in humans developed alongside music.
+As Susan Rogers writes in her amazing book This Is What It Sounds Like, early speech in humans developed alongside music.
 It’s deeply innate and necessary to most of our wellbeing.

 Now imagine those 1000 nearest non-musicians.
 What do you have in common?
 What have you been through together?
 What kind of community togetherness and release do they need?
 What kind of experience do you want to give them?